Casa Ricordi: Beginnings

 publishers were printing entire scores with impunity.

 In fact, in regard to the printing of full scores in Italy, Macnutt in his article "Publishing" in Sadie, notes that: "The full scores published in Italy in the first half of the century were eight Rossini scores printed in lithography by [two rival publishers] Ratti Cencetti & Comp. in Rome in the 1820s and a single Bellini opera, Beatrice di Tenda, published by Pittarrelli about 1833, also in Rome."

 It was through the gradual accession to the rights to control La Scala's archives, as well as subsequently-produced operas, that he was able to bypass the limitations on publishing full scores, and—as Gossett notes—"not be its employee but a private entrepreneur from whom theatres rented materials".
 In contrast, many of Ricordi's competitors produced "hackwork manuscripts" in no way based on the composers' autographs.
-In 1844, the company produced its "Gran Catalogo", focused on music for the theatre, and includes the work of what it called its "house composers," which included Rossini, Bellini, Mercadante, Donizetti and Verdi.
+In 1844, the company produced its "Gran Catalogo", which focused on music for the theatre, and included the work of what it called its "house composers," which included Rossini, Bellini, Mercadante, Donizetti and Verdi.

 In addition, another of Giovanni's strategies was to acquire—beyond just the publishing rights—the right to represent the composers to the opera companies and theatres that would present their work, so that successive performances elsewhere would bring in additional royalties.
 In that way, Giovanni and his successors acquired more-or-less total rights to their composers' works.
-As Rossini's operas gave way to those of Bellini, the rise of Donizetti following until his death, and then the preeminence of Verdi, the position of each composer was strengthened by this growing strategy.
+As Rossini's operas gave way to those of Bellini, the rise of Donizetti followed until his death, and then the preeminence of Verdi, the position of each composer was strengthened by this growing strategy.

 As business expanded, it became clear to Giovanni that also producing string and choral parts, for which there would be great demand by opera house orchestras, was another means of expanding the firm's involvement and also assuring composers that there would be uniformity.
 However, although Ricordi began to publish full scores from the 1850s, they were never made available for sale, only for rent to opera houses.
 Quite quickly, as Verdi's operas became more and more popular, this approach extended to producing all of the orchestral parts for each opera, most especially the three great successes of the 1850s, Rigoletto, Il trovatore, and La traviata, and those that followed when Tito Ricordi headed the firm.